zero-pytagoras/jenkins_ansible_task_DoronFeldman/README.md

 - Install suggested plugins
 - enter details...
 - set up two nodes, make sure worker1 has label "remote".
-- set up multi branch pipeline - use git for source and jenkinsfile for build configuration
+- set up multi branch pipeline - use git for source and use repository: "https://github.com/doronfe/jenkins_ansible_task.git", use "Jenkinsfile" for build configuration
 - install ansible plugin in Jenkins
-- start the job
+- start the multibranch pipeline via parameters only, enter worker2 for "host ip", username and password are "jenkins" - it will run on branch "test_on_this"